cdsittampalam/documentation/docs/Partner API.md

 *   [connect to the Partner API](#connect-to-the-partner-api) using the API key and public key authentication mechanisms.
 *   become familiar with how the API works through [API Endpoints](api-endpoints), [Quick-Start](#quick-start-guide) and [Reference] documentation sections.
 *   use the [Swagger UI](https://partner-api.qredo.network/) to test the endpoints.

+You should use the Qredo Desktop app to help you for various functions.
+For signing functions, you will need to use the Qredo Signing app.

 How to register
 ---------------